Darcy Lever – The Young Sea Officer’s (1819)

 Well, every time I try to recreate some forgotten shanties; I have a problem with one thing: imagine myself being part of the crew; heaving or hauling the rope while working on the ship.
 And that’s not a general problem, it’s easy to imagine pulling or pushing.
 But it’s a huge difference; when a simple hazy image from our imagination; turns into a picture where you can imagine where that halyard ends; you can imagine a sailor screaming “All Clear” from the yard; and you know what he did to prepare to that scream when you know; where the belaying pins are and why in some old photos you can see halyard pulling from the side of the ship and not from the base of the mast.
 This book contains all of this information.

 This book describes knots, rigging, and elements of all complicated machinery that operates sails on tall ships.
-It tells you how reef mainsail happens, how to install topmast on main masts, and tones of other information.
+It tells you how reef mainsail happens, how to install topmast on main masts, and tons of other information.
 If you buy it your shanty singing will be much less virtual, at least in your head, and definitely, you will be closer to discovering the true spirit of the sea shanties.

 Do you want to be more involved?